What is a PEP?

 - another function similar to the functions listed above.

 Intermediate or junior officers are not covered by the above functions.
-The Dutch government has drawn up a list (in Dutch) of functions that are ‘politically exposed’ in the Netherlands (PEP functions).
-PEP functions can also be foreign functions.
+The Dutch government has made a list of functions that are ‘politically prominent’ (PEP functions) in the Netherlands (but PEP functions can also be foreign functions).